hbctraining/Peak_analysis_workshop/lessons/02b_sample_similarity.md

 ```

-In your environment you should now see that **six new dataframes have appeared**.
-Next, we will combine dataframes for the WT replicates and then plot signal versus rank, with each colored line representing a different replicate.
+Next, we will combine dataframes for the **WT replicates** and then **plot signal versus rank**, with each colored line representing a different replicate.

 ```